lightscapevr/website/markdown/getting-started-quest.md

 *Q. Why do I need to change the release channel on Quest 1?*

 *A.* We are sorry for this hassle for Quest 1 users.
 We did not find any other solution so far.
-VR Sketch 18 gives such a performance benefit for Quest 2/Pro users (about 3 times!) that the benefits are simply too big to ignore.
+VR Sketch 18 gives such a performance benefit for Quest 2/3/Pro users (about 3 times!) that the benefits are simply too big to ignore.

 In more details, in VR Sketch version 18 we did an in-depth refactoring, initially targetted at PC VR.
-However, it turned out that it also works on Quest 2/Pro.
+However, it turned out that it also works on Quest 2/3/Pro.
 We found out, however, that it does not work on Quest 1, likely because of a slightly older version of the graphics unit.
 We did not manage to fix this, and so we are left with the current "solution" as a workaround.

 Unless we find a solution, we will now only support the Quest 1 in "maintenance" mode.
 The latest working version is 17.0.9, released in January 2023.
-You need to change the channel in order to continue using this version 17.0.9 instead of the more recent ones that only work on Quest 2/Pro.
+You had to change the channel in order to continue using this version 17.0.9 instead of the more recent ones that only work on Quest 2/3/Pro (this is no longer necessary now).
 Up to at least 2025---and provided the Quest 1 don't all stop working because of a Meta policy decision---we will make sure that 17.0.9 continues to work on Quest 1, and if necessary issue new versions in the 17.x branch that would be available in that channel.
 We might also backport major functionality upgrades, but not all the smaller changes.

 *Q. Why do I need to do that on my phone instead of directly inside the Quest?*